Maniceraf/Maniceraf.SimpleMongoDbLogger/README.md

-# MongoDB Logger for .NET
+#Maniceraf.SimpleMongoDbLogger - MongoDB Logger for .NET

-The MongoDB Logger for .NET is a versatile logging library that seamlessly integrates with MongoDB, providing developers with an efficient means to log messages of various severity levels directly into a MongoDB database.
+Maniceraf.SimpleMongoDbLogger is a versatile logging library that seamlessly integrates with MongoDB, providing developers with an efficient means to log messages of various severity levels directly into a MongoDB database.

+## Getting Started

+To begin using Maniceraf.SimpleMongoDbLogger start by installing the latest version of the package from [Nuget][].

 ## Installation

-You can install the **[Maniceraf.SimpleMongoDbLogger](Maniceraf.SimpleMongoDbLogger)** via NuGet.
+You can install the **Maniceraf.SimpleMongoDbLogger** via [NuGet]().
 Use the Package Manager Console or the .NET CLI:

 ```bash
 dotnet add package Maniceraf.SimpleMongoDbLogger --version 1.0.0-preview-1